Rs.164for 1 tube(s) (10 gm Ointment each)

 Q. What is Takfa Ointment used for?

-Takfa Ointment is a medicine that modulates the immune system.
-It works on the immune system and mostly decreases its activity.
-It is used to treat moderate to severe eczema (atopic dermatitis) in adults who do not respond to steroids or develop side effects on using them.
-In atopic dermatitis, the skin’s immune system undergoes an overreaction and causes skin inflammation leading to itchiness, redness and dryness.
+Takfa Ointment is used to treat moderate to severe eczema (atopic dermatitis) in adults who do not respond to steroids or develop side effects when using them.
+In atopic dermatitis, the skin’s immune system undergoes an overreaction, causing skin inflammation, leading to itchiness, redness, and dryness.
 Takfa Ointment acts on the abnormal immune response and alters it, thereby relieving the skin inflammation and itchiness.

-As compared to other immune-suppressing medicines, Takfa Ointment has been found to be a safe and effective short-term treatment for atopic dermatitis.
-When applied on the affected part of the skin, its absorption to the blood and body is minimal.
-Hence, the side effects are less as compared to when taken through oral route.
+Compared to other immunosuppressing medicines, Takfa Ointment is a safe and effective short-term treatment for atopic dermatitis.
+When applied to the affected part of the skin, its absorption into the blood and body is minimal.
+Hence, the side effects are less compared to when taken through the oral route.

 Q. Does Takfa Ointment cause cancer?